NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-MedicationDispense/performer.page.md

 ## `performer`

-The `MedicationDispense.performer.actor` element SHALL conform to one the following:
+The `MedicationDispense.performer.actor` element SHOULD conform to one the following:

 - {{pagelink:Profile-Device}}
 - {{pagelink:Profile-Organization}}